netdata/docker-wget/README.md

 # docker-wget

-alpine-based Docker image with GNU Wget
+Alpine-based Docker image with GNU Wget.
+Used by netdata's helm chart.